kennethreitz/kennethreitz.org/data/music/index.md

 - Moog Voyager
 - Moog Sub37
 - Korg Volca Keys
+- Arturia MicroBrute
-- Arturia Microbrute
+- Arturia MiniBrute
-- Arturia Minibrute
+- Arturia MatrixBrute
 - Roland TR-8
 - DSI Tempest
 - [Eurorack Rig](https://modulargrid.net/e/racks/view/63164)

 I don't own any of this equipment any longer.

-I now have a small collection of guitars, but I don't play them much these days.
+I now have a small collection of guitars (including a baritone!), but I am not a talented guitarist, by any stretch of the imagination.
+I use them mostly for meditative purposes.

 I am a percussionist, by training, and I have been playing drums for over 20 years.
 I used to take this part of my life very seriously (marching band, *&c*.), but I don't play much anymore.
-When I do play, I prefer to use hand drums, like the djembe, or the cajon.
+When I do play, I prefer to use hand drums, like the djembe or the cajon.